import xorq.api as xo

 # Create ParquetStorage for caching

-cache_storage = ParquetStorage(source=con, base_path=Path.cwd() / "cache")
+cache = ParquetCache.from_kwargs(source=con, base_path=Path.cwd() / "cache")

 # Cache the cleaned penguins data

-cached_penguins = clean_penguins.cache(storage=cache_storage)
+cached_penguins = clean_penguins.cache(cache)

 print("Data cached using ParquetStorage!")

-print(f"Cache storage location: {cache_storage.base_path}")
+print(f"Cache storage location: {cache.storage.base_path}")

 # Subsequent operations will use cached data